Google reviews matter to your business. Perhaps more than you realise.

 The other part comes from the reviews you get on Google.
-These reviews cancel the noise of the marketing and present a transparent kind of social proof of how your business is perceived by those who have interacted with it in some way – be it having a website designed, having stayed in a room at a B&B or having had a meal at a local restaurant.
+These reviews cancel the noise of the marketing and present a transparent kind of social proof of how your business is perceived by those who have interacted with it in some way.
+Whether they’ve had a new website designed, stayed in a hotel room or had a meal at a local restaurant.

 Google reviews matter for SEO

-In a nutshell, good reviews can boost your SEO.
+In a nutshell, good reviews can boost your search engine optimisation.

 - increase the visibility of your business by building your brand

 - provide a good source of testimonials